Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Egg's daily need coverage for Cholesterol is 124% higher.
+• Eggs' daily need coverage for cholesterol is 124% higher.

-• Peanut is lower in Cholesterol.
+• Peanuts are lower in cholesterol.

 We used Egg, whole, cooked, hard-boiled and Peanuts, all types, raw types in this comparison.